 Oak Alley Plantation: If These Old Oaks Could Talk…

 Which came first, the house or the oak trees?
 That’s a persistent question at Oak Alley Plantation in Vacherie, Louisiana.
 Built in the early 1800s and listed as a Designated National Land Mark, this sprawling four square Greek Revival antebellum mansion sits along the winding west bank of the Mississippi River.
-The answer, according to the Oak Alley Plantation’s research, after considering the evidence and logistical size and placement of the live oaks is: the house came first.
+The answer, according to the Oak Alley Plantation’s research, after considering the evidence and logistical size and placement of the live oaks is: the house!

 Oak Alley Plantation Architecture